ZILtoid1991/pixelperfectengine/README.md

 * Lots of untested and not fully tested features.
 Many are tested to at least run somewhat, but not tested in-depth.
 Currently, I'm the sole maintainer of this project, and things are quite tough, especially after you factor in my full-time job.
+* As of now, your executable must be in the folder `./bin-[cpuarch]-[OS]`, but it'll change soon, since certain companies (console manufacturers, phone OS suppliers, etc.) would like me to put the executable into the root folder, and likely to group together all the asset folders into a bigger one.

 # Future plans: